Aveglia/vAMPirus/docs/HelpDocumentation.md

     Single primer set removal-

-        --GlobTrim                      Set this option to perform global trimming to reads to remove primer sequences.
+        --gtrim                      Set this option to perform global trimming to reads to remove primer sequences.
 Example usage "--GlobTrim #basesfromforward,#basesfromreverse"

         --fwd                           Forward primer sequence for reads to be detected and removed from reads (must specify reverse sequence if providing forward)